 Beamforming with Microphone Arrays

-Beamforming with microphone arrays is typically used for extracting a desired signal without distortion while suppressing unwanted interference signals, if desired source and interferers are located at different spatial positions.
+Beamforming with microphone arrays is typically used for extracting a desired signal without distortion while suppressing unwanted interference signals, if desired source and interferers are located at different positions in space.

 An exemplary design for a uniform circular array is shown in Figure 1: Exemplary robustness control of a beamformer design for a 6-element uniform circular array; Beampatterns for WNG lower limits of a) -10dB and b) -30; c) WNGs.